 We may use your personal information to:

-- deal with Trieste Group LLP software support requests made by you;
+- Deal with Infinity House Group Ltd software support requests made by you.

 We will not, without your express consent, supply your personal information to any third party for the purpose of their or any other third party’s direct marketing.

 We may disclose your personal information to any of our employees, officers, insurers, professional advisers, agents, suppliers or subcontractors insofar as reasonably necessary for the purposes set out in this policy.

 We may disclose your personal information to any member of our group of companies (this means our subsidiaries, our ultimate holding company and all its subsidiaries) insofar as reasonably necessary for the purposes set out in this policy.